Control Relations

 You can use the relation output

-to return the query results.
+to return query results.

 It’s not recommended to include a declaration for output